 - Wet everything to force germination because it has a high resilience when it is dried (you even have spores that are resistant to radiation).
-Do that for 4 hours (approximately, depending on type of contamination, look at the time it germinates - more info to be found on that).
+Do that for 4 hours (approximately, depending on type of contamination).
+Repeat the process multiple times.
+Spray water in the air and on the surfaces.

-- Then you clean everything with bleach bombing (3-5%, the strongest the contamination the highest the grade) OR H2O2 - oxygen-water (used carefully and never mix both).
+- Then you clean everything with bleach bombing (3-5%, the strongest the contamination the highest the grade) OR 70% ethanol.

 Make a checklist from the substrate to the environment to understand where the contamination comes from.

 - Measure the pH

 - Check control group: set up control groups

 Bring the mycelium from the bag to pots.
 This will allow you to only work with one pot at the time and avoid to open and close the mycelium bag each time.
 The best is to only work with the quantity of mycelium needed.

 - Sterilize the pots in the autoclave with aluminium on the top